anishsingh20/anishsingh20/README.md

-I am an experienced professional with about 4-6 years of experience and a strong background in cloud computing, virtualization, data science, Machine learning and AI, Hybrid cloud deployments, Containerization, micro-services, troubleshooting technical issues, and delivering exceptional customer experiences.
+I am an experienced professional with about 4-6 years of experience and a strong background in cloud computing, virtualization, Linux, data science, Machine learning and AI, Hybrid cloud deployments, Containerization, micro-services, troubleshooting technical issues, and delivering exceptional customer experiences.

 I have a vision and mission to educate others in any way possible and learn as much as possible.
 I write tutorials, blogs, and KBs and have developed curriculum, training plans and delivered technical sessions for new hires and my team in my work experience.

-I am also passionate about data analysis/science and enjoy sharing my knowledge as an avid technical writer and blogger on the above technologies.
-With strong Linux skills and expertise in API-based troubleshooting, I am a quick learner who values a growth mindset, synergy(interdependence), teamwork, and the Founder's Mentality.
+I am also passionate about learning new technologies and enjoy sharing my knowledge as an avid technical writer and blogger on the above technologies.
+I am a quick learner who values a growth mindset, synergy(interdependence), teamwork, and the Founder's Mentality.
 I actively seek opportunities to contribute my skills and drive innovation in a dynamic organization.

 - 👨‍💻 More about me is at [My Website](https://www.gitshowcase.com/anishsingh20)

-- 📝 I often write articles on [Data science and Analytics](https://datascienceplus.com/author/anish-singh-walia/), Cloud, DevOps, Troubleshooting issues, Linux storage and networking Break-fix, containers, docker, k8s and much more.
+- 📝 I often write articles on [Data science and Analytics](https://datascienceplus.com/author/anish-singh-walia/), Cloud, DevOps, Troubleshooting issues, Linux storage and networking Break-fix, containers, docker, k8s, and much more.

 <pre><code>
         $ kubectl get all -n anish